Where Do Cats Like To Be Pet?

 Cats will often start purring if they are enjoying the petting session.
 Some cats will knead on your lap or on the blanket they are resting on as a sign of relaxation.
 Some cats might start sitting or standing up and become so relaxed and happy that they lay down on their sides or roll around.
 You may even put your cat to sleep.

 During the petting session, cats will also respond by headbutting or bunting against you.
 If this is the case, then they are probably asking for more head pets.
-If they rub their cheeks on you, they may want more scratches on their cheeks.
+If they rub their cheeks against you, they may want more scratches on their cheeks.
 If they enjoy the base of their tail getting stroked, they will push their rear ends up in the air.
 So follow your cat’s signals to find out what they like best.

 If you notice your cat starts twitching or thumping their tail, you might want to be careful and stop petting or change where you are petting them.
 This is a signal that your cat is uncomfortable and might strike back with a bite or scratch.
 When a cat doesn’t like being petted in an area, you may notice that they tense up, stop purring, turn and look at you, change ear position, jump up, run away, bite, scratch, or even hiss or growl.
 If you notice these signs, stop petting or change the way you are petting.
 Don’t continue with what your cat is annoyed with or force them to accept it.